Class teacher: Mrs Jameson

 The children will be taught a range of techniques and styles to help them develop as an artist.
 We shall look at examples from key artists and discuss the ideas they have used.
 The children will use their sketch book to build their skills and trial new designs.
 This allows them to experiment with ideas before creating a final piece.

 The children are taught Design and Technology in a block week at the end of term.
 This allows the children to research, design, build, evaluate and reflect on their project to create an exciting final piece.
 The children develop techniques and skills through this process, as well as building their critical thinking skills.

 The children are taught computing skills throughout the week during different lessons as a way to help develop and support their learning.
 This will include using a variety of programs on both Ipads and laptops.
-The children will also have Computing lessons taught as one of their Enrichment activities.
+The children follow the school SMART rules to ensure that they use the internet and ICT equipment sensibly.